 The effects won’t be seen until after some time has passed with no acceleration happening straight away due to weight disadvantage (initial energy loss).
 Once things start moving fast enough though, there are noticeable increases in top speed because all kinetic energy builds up during successive rotations.

-Is It Okay To Buy Used Coilovers?
+Buy Used Coilovers?

 When it comes to buying used car parts, I think the same logic applies as with new ones – if something is damaged or worn out then you’re saving money by getting them fixed instead of replacing them.